pavelsof/ipatok/README.rst

   considered a diacritic;
 - if it is a `modifier tone letter`_ (e.g. ``꜍``), it is considered a tone symbol;
-- if it is neither of those, it is ignored.
+- if it is neither of those, it is considered an unknown symbol.

 Regardless of the value of ``strict``, whitespace characters and underscores are considered to be word boundaries, i.e. there would not be tokens grouping